Stuffed Nachni Roti, Healthy Ragi Roti

 - Place a portion of the vegetable stuffing in the centre of the circle, bring together all the sides in the centre and seal tightly.

-- Heat a non-stick tava (griddle) and cook the stuffed nachni roti, using ¼ tsp of oil, till golden brown spots appear on both the sides.
+- Heat a non-stick tava (griddle) and cook the stuffed nachni roti, using 1/2 tsp of ghee or oil, till golden brown spots appear on both the sides.

 - Repeat steps 2 to 5 to make 3 more stuffed nachni roti.

 Stuffed Nachni Roti, Healthy Ragi Roti recipe with step by step photos